 also worked with forestry as a pilot for a while and one of my

-those days didn't even resemble today's total-destruction
+didn't even resemble today's total-destruction for profit

-done to our forest worlds.
+our forest worlds.

 Much like my maternal cartright grandfather my wife's paternal